GavinSLee/lol-match-predictor/README.md

 I'm not the best player, and I would say that my rank is fairly indicative of my skill level.
 In other words, I would say my skill is around high silver/low gold, maybe high gold on a good day.

+We'll be grabbing data from my account, Leego671, to train our several ML models and see what kind of accuracies we can get. :)

 ## Grabbing the Data